Table of Contents

 Divergence is a situation in the market when there is contradictory movement between the oscillator, for example, RSI, and the price of an instrument.
 In only theory – divergence warns the trader not to believe in the price movement as the situation may get reversed, i.e., the asset’s price will start moving in the opposite direction of the current trend.

-Understanding the divergence can be more clear if you are using it with a combination of indicators.
+Understanding the divergence can be more evident if you use a combination of indicators.
 One can choose among many available indicators.
-The most commonly used are the Relative Strength Index (RSI), Moving Average (MA), Bollinger Bands, Stochastic Oscillator, and many more.
-If the trader or the analyst can understand the pattern correctly, they will know the correct time to enter or exit the market without facing any loss or may make some profits.Â
+The Relative Strength Index (RSI), Moving Average (MA), Bollinger Bands, Stochastic Oscillator, and many more are the most commonly used.
+If the trader or the analyst can understand the pattern correctly, they will know the correct time to enter or exit the market without facing any loss or may make some profits.

 Trading Divergence

-As the name suggests, ‘divergence’ is meant to indicate a change in direction.
-Here, in the trading market, it indicates the change in the movement of price.
-The price of a security and the trader’s indicator should move in the same direction or indicate the same trend.
-But when they do not agree with each other, the result is divergence.Â
+As the name suggests, ‘divergence’ indicates a change in direction.
+Here, the trading market offers the difference in price movement.
+The security price and the trader’s indicator should move in the same direction or suggest the same trend.
+But when they do not agree with each other, the result is divergence.

 The divergence can be both negative and positive.
 The positive divergence signals that there may be a positive (upward) movement in the price.
 It is indicated when the technical indicator is moving higher, but the price is moving lower.
 This type of signal is known as a bullish signal or bullish divergence.

 The negative divergence signals that there may be a negative or downward trend or movement in the price.
-It is indicated when the technical indicator shows a lower movement, but the price shows a higher movement.
+It is indicated when the technical indicator shows a lower movement, but the price shows a higher direction.
 This type of signal is known as a bearish signal or bearish divergence.

-4 types of divergence in forex are:
+Four types of divergence in forex are:

-- Regular Bullish
+1. Regular Bullish

-- Hidden Bullish
+2. Hidden Bullish

-- Regular Bearish
+3. Regular Bearish

-- Hidden Bearish
+4. Hidden Bearish

 Regular Bullish Divergence

 Regular Bullish Divergence is a usual signal of an upcoming bullish trend in an instrument’s market price.
-This divergence indicates a lower low price, but the indicator shows a higher low.
-Regular bullish divergence indicates that an upward trend will replace the ongoing bearish or downward trend.
+This divergence indicates a lower price, but the indicator shows a higher low.
+Regular bullish divergence suggests that an upward trend will replace the ongoing bearish or downward trend.
 At this point, traders may go long, expecting a favorable return on their investment.

 Regular divergences are perfect indicators of a possible reversal in the trend.